 In addition to a comprehensive data documentation, there are several user services to support researchers working with the NEPS data.
-First and foremost, the Research Data Center maintains a regularly updated and enhanced website with detailed information on all Scientific Use Files, a complete list of NEPS projects, a NEPS bibliography, a reference to NEPS events, and a NEPS newsletter.
+First and foremost, the Research Data Center maintains a regularly updated and enhanced website with detailed information on all Scientific Use Files, a complete list of registered NEPS analysis projects, a bibliography with all known publications based on NEPS data, a reference to several NEPS-related events, and a LIfBi data newsletter.
 All subsequently introduced services and tools can be reached via this website: